nickrusso42518/zhong/README.md

 many hardcoded features specific to Chinese languages.
 Feel free to fork and modify, but I make no guarantees to functionality or ease of use for other languages.
 I haven't tested/tried any of it.

+You can customize the CI test runs in the `test_stdin/` directory by modifying the sequential input files.
+Follow the general format described in `Makefile` and `.travis.yml` for easier integration.